-H2O2induced change of viability and LOH
+H2O2-induced change of viability and LOH

-The H2O2 dose-dependent change viability and LOH are generally sigmoid (Figure xx?),? but the drop of viability and increase of LOH can be clearly seen at low concentrations of H2O2.
+The H2O2 dose-dependent change in viability and LOH are generally sigmoid (Figure 7), but the drop of viability and increase of LOH can be clearly seen at low concentrations of H2O2.
 In contrast, we previously observed that changes of LOH and viability can stay more or less unchanged during the initial phase of chronological aging (Qin et al. 2008).
-This comparison suggested that endogenous level of H2O2must be held low during the initial phase of chronological aging.
+This comparison suggested that endogenous level of H2O2 must be held low during the initial phase of chronological aging.

 Half-black colonies indicated LOH occurred after cells have divided on MLA plates.
 The ratio of half-blacks versus full blacks can be viewed as an indicator of asymmetric partition of oxidative damage during mitosis.
-We observed much higher occurrence of half-black colonies in H2O2-induced LOH than those occurred in chronological aging, suggesting that elevating intracellular H2O2level can lead to break-down of mitotic asymmetry.
+We observed much higher occurrence of half-black colonies in H2O2-induced LOH than those occurred in chronological aging, suggesting that elevating intracellular H2O2 level can lead to break-down of mitotic asymmetry.

 Contrasting switching pattern of H2O2 and chronological aging on LOH

 Qin et al. measured biological aging with a logistical model using the ratio, Tg/Tc.
 Tg represents the midpoint of the genome instability, which is measured by LOH.
-Tc represents the midpoint of chronological lifespan.
-With respect to the biological survival curve, the midpoint of genome integrity comes after the midpoint of chronological lifespan Figure 2 (Qin et al. 2008)..
+Tc represents the midpoint of chronological life span.
+With respect to the biological survival curve, the midpoint of genome integrity comes after the midpoint of chronological life span (Qin et al. 2008).
 Thus, the biological survival curve will likely display a greater frequency of strains with Tg/Tc ratios that are one or greater (Figure 6).
-The logistical model for the hydrogen peroxide dose-response curve uses the ratio Cb/Cv., which represents mitotic asymmetry.
-Cb represents the middle concentration of black colonies, which is a measure of genome instability.Cvrepresents the middle concentration of viability.
-With respect to dose-response curve, Cb usually comes before Cv in the strains used Figure 4B.
-This suggests that there is a greater probability of observing a higher frequency of strains with Cv/ This suggests that there is a greater probability of observing a higher frequency of strains with CvCb ratios that are lower than one FigureTable 2.
+The logistical model for the hydrogen peroxide dose-response curve uses the ratio Cb/Cv.
+Cb represents the middle concentration of black colonies, which is a measure of genome instability.
+Cv represents the middle concentration of viability.
+With respect to dose-response curve, Cb usually comes before Cv in the strains used (Figure 4B).
+The ratio of Cb/Cv thus represents the capability of cells to maintain viability after the increase of H2O2-induced LOH.
+For most natural isolates, this Cb/Cv ratio are lower than one (Figure 6,7, and Table 2).

 A regression analysis revealed that genome and viability sensitivity varies with each strain background.
 There is a significant association between CLS and the Cb/Cv ratio with a p-value of 0.024.
 The R-squared value of 0.54 indicates a strong association between these measures.
 A longer CLS corresponds to a smaller Cb/Cv.
-A ratio less than 1.0indicates that Cb comes before Cv, and thus a greater dose of hydrogen peroxide is required to kill the cell.
+A value (Cb/Cv) less than 1.0 indicates that Cb comes before Cv, and thus a greater dose of hydrogen peroxide is required to kill the cell.
 Thus, strains with lower ratios are more tolerant to hydrogen peroxide with respect to viability.
-A Cb/Cvgreaterg than 1.0 indicates that Cb comes after Cv, and thus cells are more sensitive to hydrogen peroxide treatment.
+A Cb/Cv value greater than 1.0 indicates that Cb comes after Cv, and thus cells are more sensitive to hydrogen peroxide treatment.
 Strain M13 seems to be the most tolerant to hydrogen peroxide treatment.
-YPS128 seems to have the most sensitive response to hydrogen peroxide treatment whereas M13 seems to be substantially more tolerant to H2O2 treatment Figure .
+YPS128 seems to have the most sensitive response to hydrogen peroxide treatment whereas M13 seems to be substantially more tolerant to H2O2 treatment (Figure 97).

 Significant correlation between CLS and the relative timing of the H2O2 trigger on LOH